Installing MidPoint Server From Distribution Package

 ./bin/midpoint.sh stop

-The midpoint.sh script will process the script setenv.sh if it exists in the same directory (bin) or in midPoint home directory.
-The script is a convenient place for customizing JVM properties, for example:
+The midpoint.sh script will process the setenv.sh script if it exists in the same directory (bin), or in the midPoint home directory.
+In this script, you can conveniently customize JVM properties, for example:

 #!/bin/sh